as3boyan/HIDE-2/README.md

 ###Known issues

 ###Current TODOs:
-1. Port code from not-plugin-based branch to master(which is plugin based)
+1. Port code from not-plugin-based branch to master(which is plugin based) - done.
-2. Project Management
+2. Project Management - done, needs testing(and probably some adjusting)
-3. Code completion(Haxe completion + hxparse)
+3. Code completion(Haxe completion + hxparse) - HIDE gets completion from Haxe(doesn't use hxparse for anything yet)

 ###License:
 HIDE is licensed under the terms of the MIT License.